Looking to hire a property manager?

 Whether you own commercial or residential real estate, finding excellent tenants and managing both them and the building can be a full-time job.
 Hiring a property manager is not only an important part of guaranteeing things operate smoothly, but it will also help you save money and get the best return on your investment.

 There are several things to look for when vetting property management companies.
 You want to be sure you’re getting only the best because you’ll be trusting them to represent you as the landlord.

 Any mistakes they make will be issues you’re inevitably responsible for, so choose wisely.
 This may sound like a lot of pressure, but don’t worry.
-We’ve broken down a guide to finding the best property manager for your building.
+We’ve broken down a guide to finding the best property manager (who does the property valuation for free) for your building.

 Read on to learn more so you can feel confident with the company you select!

 Managing a property can be a complicated task.
 There are many things to consider and take care of simultaneously so you’ll want to be sure you hire someone with experience.

 Whichever company or person you go with should have at least one year of experience under their belt.
 This is important because you’ll be trusting the manager to make decisions regarding the building and its tenants.
 One wrong move could be costly.